Index theory of hypoelliptic operators on Carnot manifolds: Introduction

 This monograph is a study in the index theory of hypoelliptic operators on Carnot manifolds.
-We consider operators elliptic in the Heisenberg calculus of van Erp-Yuncken \cite{vanErp_Yuncken}.
-Examples of such operators include generalized Toeplitz operators, certain Hörmander sum of squares and in a graded sense also Bernstein-Gelfand-Gelfand complexes.
+We consider operators elliptic in the Carnot calculus of Melin \cite{melinoldpreprint} and van Erp-Yuncken \cite{vanErp_Yuncken}.
+Examples of such operators include generalized Toeplitz operators \cite{bdmguille,engliszhanghigher,melroseeptein}, certain Hörmander sum of squares \cite{androerp,horhypo,horsumsquares} and in a graded sense also Bernstein-Gelfand-Gelfand complexes \cite{bggoriginal,morecap,Dave_Haller1}.
 Except in the case of a trivial Carnot structure, these operators are not elliptic in the classical sense and will in general not belong to the classical pseudodifferential calculus of Kohn-Nirenberg.
-We solve the index problem geometrically (in the sense of Baum-Douglas \cite{Baum_Douglas,BDbor}) for Heisenberg elliptic operators assuming that the Carnot manifold is first of all regular (the isomorphism class of the osculating Lie algebra is constant) and secondly it admits a flat coadjoint orbit (the Kirillov form is non-degenerate modulo the center in some orbit).
+We solve the index problem geometrically (in the sense of Baum-Douglas \cite{Baum_Douglas,BDbor}) for Heisenberg elliptic operators assuming that the Carnot manifold is regular (the isomorphism class of the osculating Lie algebra is constant), and its generic coadjoint orbits are flat (the Kirillov form is non-degenerate modulo the center in some orbit).
+The precise condition needed we call $\pmb{F}$-regularity, see Definition \ref{osculatingdef2} below.
 The solution to the index problem is formulated in terms of $K$-homology and relies on a technical construction in representation theory, occupying a third of this work, of a bundle of those representations corresponding to the flat coadjoint orbits under Kirillov's orbit method.

 Our main results extend work of Baum-van Erp \cite{baumvanerp} from contact manifolds to Carnot manifolds as above, and following \cite[Theorem in Introduction]{baumvanerp}, we can summarize our results in the following theorem.
 Consider the index problem of describing the $K$-homology class $[D]\in K_*(X)$ of a Heisenberg elliptic operator $D:C^\infty(X;E)\to C^\infty(X;F)$ on a compact Carnot manifold $X$ satisfying the assumptions above.